 Westerfeld manages to make both the characters and the alternate history believable, and the novel is perfectly paced with plenty of action to keep readers’ attention throughout.
 I wish all science fiction novels showed the same attention to detail as Leviathan, as I didn’t find myself questioning this world as much as I normally do when reading books in this genre.
 I finished this novel months ago (for my book club’s October selection, in fact), and it has stayed with me.
 I hope to finish the trilogy, which continues with Behemoth and Goliath, in the new year.

-Disclosure: I borrowed Leviathan from my local library.
+Disclosure: I borrowed Leviathan from the public library.

 © 2013 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.